vaibhavkapase1302/Docker-Study/IP Que/README.md

 15. What happens to the data inside a container when you delete the running container?
 16. What is the structure of your Dockerfile?
 How do you write one?
 17. What is WORKDIR in a Dockerfile?
 What does it do?
+18. How can you isolate networking between containers?
+19. What steps would you take to secure your containers?What is a multi-stage build and why is it used?
+20. How do you create a Docker network?
+  A:Docker networks can be created using the docker network create command, followed by a name for the network and optional configuration parameters.
+For example, docker      network create mynetwork.
+21. hh

 Scenarios: